Queensland has passed legislation to permanently allow electronic signing of documents in some circumstances.

 The provisions extend to signing of deeds, general powers of attorney for businesses, affidavits and statutory declarations made in Queensland.

-The Justice and Other Legislation Amendment Act 2021 (Qld) (the Amendment Act) received royal assent on 24 November 2021, and will commence on a date to be fixed by proclamation.
+The Justice and Other Legislation Amendment Act 2021 (Qld) (the Amendment Act) received royal assent on , with the substantive provisions to commence from (Commencement Date).

 What are the amendments?